 Grotto of the Virgin of Lourdes

-Very hidden and unknown to most people, a few metres from the Stupa there is an ancient grotto carved in the rock, a particular and hidden place between trees and pines that offers beautiful views of Benalmádena coast.
+Very hidden and unknown to most people, a few metres from the Stupa there is an ancient grotto carved in the rock.
+This is a particular and hidden place between trees and pines that offers beautiful views of Benalmádena coast.

 With a simply spectacular exterior in the style of a Thai temple, this building catches our attention a few metres before reaching the Stupa.